openochem/openochem/solub/README.md

-# Building and Running to reproduce solubility models
+# Building and Running Docker to reproduce solubility models

 Installation and scripts are for the "normal" docker.